Multimodal Foundation Models for Material Property Prediction and Discovery

 \section{Discussion}

+The incorporation of additional modalities into MultiMat improves its predictive performance.
+In particular, there is a big jump in performance between one and two modalities (\ie between the baseline and MultiMat with two modalities) and a smaller jump between two and three modalities at which point the performance improvements due to incorporating additional modalities saturates.
+This also points to promising future research opportunities in using more than two modalities for multimodal learning in domains outside of materials.

+The material property prediction tasks considered in this work have less available data than what is used for the multimodal pre-training phase.
+This significant difference in dataset size underscores the robust representation MultiMat develops during its pre-training phase, which likely contributes to its strong performance in crystal property prediction tasks, even with relatively limited fine-tuning data.
+Small datasets are of particular interest in materials science, since many open questions in the field concern specific classes of materials with few known data points~\cite{zhang2018strategy,xu2023small, weng2020simple}.
+MultiMat could potentially alleviate some problems of traditional data-driven ML methods for materials that typically require large quantities of data.

-The field of multimodal learning has been predominantly centered on integrating just two modalities, stemming partly from the limited methodologies capable of connecting more than two modalities~\cite{radford2021learning, li2021align, pramanick2023volta}.
-Additionally, prior research in the area has largely focused on working with image-text pairs scraped from the web, thereby reducing the need for multimodal methods that go beyond two modalities~\cite{kim2021vilt, wang2022simvlm}.
-In this work, we identify materials science as an ideal testbed for multimodal learning beyond two modalities.
-We present several novel methods for multimodal learning for an arbitrary number of modalities and show that incorporating more modalities results in improvements for crystal property prediction.
-This points to promising future research opportunities in including a larger number of modalities during multimodal learning in other domains.
+The methodological innovations introduced in this work may also have applications beyond the domain of materials science.
+The field of multimodal learning has so far been predominantly centered on integrating just two modalities, stemming partly from the limited methodologies capable of scaling to more than two modalities~\cite{radford2021learning, li2021align, pramanick2023volta}.
+Prior research in the area has largely focused on working with image--text pairs scraped from the web, thereby reducing the need for multimodal methods that go beyond two modalities~\cite{kim2021vilt, wang2022simvlm}.
+In this work, we made use of CLIP but also introduced novel extensions for multimodal pre-training that were specifically tailored to handle more than two modalities.
+Furthermore, we extend our contributions by detailing two additional pre-training methods in the Supplementary Information, employing simultaneous rather than pairwise alignment of modalities, and performing on par.